-Figure 3-2 • MSS eNVM Configuration GUI
+Figure 34 · MSS eNVM Configuration GUI

-MPM\Configuration\Data
+1. MPM\Configuration\Data

-This is where the MPM configuration data is stored in eNVM.
-By default with the MPM firmware driver unchanged it has a base address of 0x3D000 from the beginning of eNVM (0x60000000) and consists of 1600 x 32-bit words or 6400 bytes.
+This is where the MPM configuration data is stored in NVM.
+By default, with the MPM firmware driver unchanged it has a base address of 0x3D000 from the start of eNVM (0x60000000) and consists of 1600 x 32-bit words or 6400 bytes.

-The MPM\Configuration\Data eNVM data storage client configuration in the reference design is shown in Figure 3-3:
+The MPM\Configuration\Data ENVM data storage client configuration is as follows in the reference design: